Meet Tanisha, our Application Support in North America. Did you know Tanisha has a lil fur baby and a bearded dragon?

 10. What’s the disaster recovery plan?

-If this software becomes a major part of your work routine, you need assurances that the vendor has a plan to address business interruptions.
+If this in house legal software becomes a major part of your work routine, you need assurances that the tech vendor has a plan to address business interruptions.
 What is the plan, how is it tested – and does it actually work?

 The answers to these questions will set up your in-house legal tech roadmap for success: You will give the CIO actionable intelligence, and you will build professional solidarity by showing that you have an informed plan to improve the organization you both care about.